 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Use Grilling Recipes to find more recipes like this one.
+Everything in the Bacon Cheeseburger Meatballs is a low-carb ingredient and these meatballs should be great for low-carb eating plans and perfect for Keto.
 Definitely these meatballs are higher in fat than what is recommended for the original South Beach Diet, but personally I think having something like this for a treat once in a while is fine, especially if it helps prevent you from eating actual bacon cheeseburgers!
-Everything here is a low-carb ingredient and these meatballs should be fine for most other low-carb eating plans and perfect for Keto.

 Find More Recipes Like This One: